 - 2. Final Project (Choose ONE of the 3 options listed below and depending on what other assignments you chose this project can be for 40, 50, or 60 points total the points chosen will determine the page length of the assignment).
 See guidance notes. - Advocacy Campaign Design Paper Write a double-spaced research paper on a situation where nonviolent advocacy strategies should be tried or were applied unsuccessfully.
-This paper will have 3 major sections: Case description, case analysis, and a proposed NV intervention plan OR critique of attempted intervention plan. - Case Study for the Global Nonviolence Action Database develop a case study (research and write) for publication on the web - (a case study framework will be provided) - http://nvdatabase.swarthmore.edu/content/about-database - Training Workshop Design and Facilitation You (and possibly a partner) will be responsible to design and facilitate a three-hour workshop session (one full class session at the end of the semester).
+This paper will have 3 major sections: Scenario description, context analysis, and a proposed NV intervention plan OR critique of attempted intervention plan. - Case Study for the Global Nonviolence Action Database develop a case study (research and write) for publication on the web - (a case study framework will be provided) - http://nvdatabase.swarthmore.edu/content/about-database - Training Workshop Design and Facilitation You (and possibly a partner) will be responsible to design and facilitate a three-hour workshop session (one full class session at the end of the semester).
 The basis of your training will be from any of the required manuals: A New Weave of Power, People & Politics, CANVAS Curriculum: A Guide to Effective Nonviolent Struggle, OR Teaching Model: Nonviolent Transformation of Conflict.
-You will be graded on the actual facilitation content (what new training material and lesson plan you develop) as well as the facilitation process (how you actually execute the facilitated training session) by both the instructor and peer reviews. - Local Facilitation Practice NV strategic actions and community political organizing options (To be discussed further in class)
+You will be graded on the actual facilitation content (what new training material and lesson plan you develop) as well as the facilitation process (how you actually execute the facilitated training session) by both the instructor and peer reviews.